opennetworkinglab/aether-docs/operations/vcs.rst

 The *monitor* page itself shows:

-* A stacked bar graph of the Connectivity count of UEs over the last 15 minutes

-    * This shows the count of UE in the 3 different states - Active, Inactive and Idle
-* A line graph of the Throughput, Latency and Jitter of the VCS over the last 15 minutes
-* The live Throughput, Latency and Jitter values
+* A link to the Monitoring page of each Device Group.
+See :ref:`monitor_device_group`.
 * Information panels for each sub-object of the VCS

     * Clicking on the down arrow expands each panel

-The DeviceGroup(s) associated with the VCS has itself a |monitor| button that allows monitoring of each DeviceGroup.
-See :ref:`monitor_device_group`.

 .. image:: images/aether-roc-vcs-monitor.png
     :width: 920